Beat the heat with these budget-friendly getaways and focus on spending time, not money.

 Tenkiller State Park in Vian: $6 for non-guests; $4 for campers and $3 for cabin guests.

 Pack your snacks and start making memories at one of Oklahoma’s nostalgic drive-in movie theaters.
-For just $7, adults can catch a flick or two at the Admiral Twin Drive-In in Tulsa, Beacon Drive-In Theater in Guthrie, Chief Drive-In Theatre in Ninnekah, Corral Drive-In Theater in Guymon, Tower Drive-In Movie Theater in Poteau or Winchester Drive-In in Oklahoma City.
-Admission to the El-Co Drive-In Theatre in Shattuck is even cheaper at $6 for adults.
-Be sure to ask about discounted admission for children, and bring cash because it might save you on an additional card fee.
+For just $7, adults can catch a flick or two at the Admiral Twin Drive-In in Tulsa, Beacon Drive-In Theater in Guthrie, Chief Drive-In Theatre in Ninnekah, Tower Drive-In Movie Theater in Poteau or Winchester Drive-In in Oklahoma City.
+Admission to the El-Co Drive-In Theatre in Shattuck is even cheaper at $6 for adults and tickets at the Corral Drive-In Theater in Guymon are an extremely affordable $5.
+Be sure to ask about discounted admission for children, and bring cash because it is the only form of currency accepted at many of thee theaters.

 Oklahoma’s roadside oddities are sprinkled all across the state from big city attractions like Tulsa’s Golden Driller and Oklahoma City’s Milk Bottle Grocery to the Creek County Frog Rock in Mannford and the Spider VW Bug in Lexington.
 Whether you’re looking for the world’s highest hill or the world’s largest peanut, you’ll find it in the Sooner State.
 Grab some friends, hop in the car and discover over 50 quirky roadside attractions across the state.